 Cost of debts= I (1-Tax)

 Interest is represented by (I).
 Interest is paid as rent on the use of the finance into business for its operating and financial activities.

 Cost of preference share:-

-The preference share capital is different from the ordinary share capital on the base of some basic featured.
+The preference share capital is different from the ordinary share capital on the basis of some basic features.

 1. Preference shareholder has a preference on receiving the dividend and also received the high and fixed return than the equity share.

 2. In the case of liquidation, the preferred share has the priority to receive the return and in case of repayment as compared to the other equity shares.